Reference

 Progressive Overload

 The gradual increase of stress placed on the body during training.
-Essential for continued muscle and strength gains.
+The fundamental principle behind muscle and strength gains.
+Can be achieved by adding weight, reps, or sets.

 Training